Once summer arrives at your home, backyards become the stars of the show.

 Your home’s front door is a statement — an invitation to friends, family and visitors.
 Improve your home’s curb appeal and your yard by giving some attention to this often neglected entryway.

 With a little preparation and a few basic supplies, painting a front door is a simple process.
 The first step?
-Consider choosing Sherwin-Williams paint.
-Homeowners agree it’s the best paint for your house’s exterior as well as the interior.
+Consider choosing Sherwin-Williams or Benjamin Moore paint.
+Homeowners agree they are the best choices when painting your home.

 Since a gallon is more than you’ll need, find a store that offers Sherwin-Williams quart-size paint samples.
 One quart is plenty for a front door and won’t set you back much.